 If, in the very, very unlikely event that the bear charges, you will spray the bear with your bear spray.

-Here’s the brutal, but honest advice from biologist Tom Smith about an actual attack:
+Here’s the brutal, but honest advice from biologist Tom Smith about an actual Grizzly attack:

 “… if you’re being mauled by a griz?
 Stay face down, legs spread, and cover your neck with clasped hands.
 Let the bear unleash its fury on your backpack.
 Stay still, and don’t move until it’s done.
 Black bears only attack to kill, so playing dead with one of those will be facilitated by the fact that you will, in fact, be dead soon enough.”

-So, again, if you encounter a bear, this is what you do:
+So, again, what should you do if you encounter a bear?

 - Gather close together